Skip to main content

 Even in a highly technical industry

 NewSpace is full of complex systems, acronyms, and advanced engineering.
 But decisions are still made by humans.
-Engineers, founders, investors, program managers, and public officials.
+Engineers, founders, investors, program managers, and even politicians.
 All of them evaluate not only technology, but whether they understand you and whether working with you feels realistic.

 Relationships matter more than logos.